deckhouse/deckhouse/modules/460-log-shipper/docs/README.md

 1. Deckhouse is watching `ClusterLoggingConfig`, `ClusterLogsDestination` and `PodLoggingConfig` custom resources.
   The combination of a logging source and log destination is called `pipeline`.
 2. Deckhouse generates a configuration file and stores it into Kubernetes `Secret`.
-3. `Secret` is mounted to all log-shipper agent pods and the configuration is reloaded on changes by the `reloader` sidecar container.
+3. `Secret` is mounted to all log-shipper agent Pods and the configuration is reloaded on changes by the `reloader` sidecar container.

 ### Deployment topologies